-As a full-fledged member of the IOGP, KMG has learnt and implemented IOGP's best global practices and recommendations.
+As a full-fledged member of the International Association of Oil & Gas Producers (IOGP), KMG has learnt and implemented IOGP's best global practices and recommendations.
 This has positively impacted KMG's performance and overall HSE management system, as well as its capabilities and rating on the international scale.